Barcelona City Travel Tips, Attractions & More

 In Barcelona, people often accompany their drinks, especially their wine, with samplings of delicious snacks and side dishes.
 They do it so often, in fact, that it’s almost a religion.
 To feel like one of the locals, you should definitely check out their the most frequented haunts like Bodegueta Cal Pep, Bar Seco, El Jabali, Bar Mingus, and Bar Electricitat.

 Although Barcelona mostly caters to families and groups of friends, it has it’s share of romantic spots.
 Take your partner and lover to see the water and light show at the Magic Fountains of Montjuic at dusk, walk on the beach, have a romantic lunch overlooking the city at Can Marti, or wonder about the other couples who left their marks with love scribbles on a wall at La Sagrada Familia.
+If your partner agrees to a wild date night following your visit to the lover’s spot, make sure you have some female or male pheromones, in case that extra bit of indulgence is needed.

 Like most Spanish people, Barcelonians love their celebrations so it’s no surprise that the city holds many festivals throughout the year.
 These festivals include: